mikrono/tModLoaderWiki_kr_ko/ModItem.md

 ### public virtual void OnHitNPC(Player player, NPC target, int damage, float knockBack, bool crit)

 Allows you to create special effects when this melee weapon hits an NPC (for example how the Pumpkin Sword creates pumpkin heads).

+### public virtual bool CanHitPvp(Player player, Player target)

+Allows you to determine whether this melee weapon can hit the given opponent player when swung.
+Return false to block this weapon from hitting the target.
+Returns true by default.

 ### public virtual void ModifyHitPvp(Player player, Player target, ref int damage, ref bool crit)